MicrosoftDocs/sql-docs/azure-sql/managed-instance/machine-learning-services-overview.md

 Use Machine Learning Services with R/Python support in Azure SQL Managed Instance to:

-- **Run R and Python scripts to do data preparation and General Purpose data processing** - You can now bring your R/Python scripts to Azure SQL Managed Instance where your data lives, instead of having to move data out to some other server to run R and Python scripts.
+- **Run R and Python scripts to do data preparation and general purpose data processing** - You can now bring your R/Python scripts to Azure SQL Managed Instance where your data lives, instead of having to move data out to some other server to run R and Python scripts.
 You can eliminate the need for data movement and associated problems related to latency, security, and compliance.

 - **Train machine learning models in database** - You can train models using any open source algorithms.
 You can easily scale your training to the entire dataset rather than relying on sample datasets pulled out of the database.